-The SHOUT ns is always in one of two modes: (1) Command mode, or (2) Tracking mode.
-It can be configured to power up in one of these modes.
-The factory-set "Start-Up Mode" mode is Tracking mode, which can be changed using the ^START command (see Section 6.2.2.1 General Profile Settings).
-For normal operational tracking scenarios, the "Start-Up Mode" should be set to Tracking mode so that the unit will continue tracking after waking up from sleep.
+The SHOUT ns is always in one of two modes: (1) command mode or (2) tracking mode.
+It can be configured to turn on in one of these modes.
+The factory-set Start-up Mode is tracking mode, which can be changed using the ^START command (see section 5.2.2.1 General Profile Settings).
+For normal operational tracking scenarios, set the Start-Up Mode to tracking mode so that the unit continues tracking after waking up from sleep.

-5.2.1 Command Mode
+4.2.1 COMMAND MODE

-When in Command mode, the SHOUT ns accepts AT commands through the USB connection.
+When in command mode, the SHOUT ns accepts AT commands through the USB connection.
 The command set is detailed in the document "AT Commands for Model SHOUT ns" [1].
-The commands can be used to configure the SHOUT ns operating parameters, to allow the SHOUT ns be operated as a modem, and to query the GPS receiver.
-Command mode can be switched to Tracking mode by the AT command TRK .
-To switch back, the escape sequence '+++' is used.
+Use the commands to configure the SHOUT ns operating parameters, to allow the SHOUT ns be operated as a modem, and to query the GPS receiver.
+Command mode can be switched to tracking mode by the AT command ^TRK.
+To switch back, use the escape sequence +++.

-5.2.2 Tracking Mode
+4.2.2 TRACKING MODE

-When in Tracking mode, the SHOUT ns automatically transmits positional reports (GPS) using parameters contained in a tracking profile (see Section 6.2.2.2 Tracking Profile Settings).
-The SHOUT ns can transmit messages in NAL Research's defined report formats and can also transmit messages according to the PECOS Message Structure (PMS) compatible with the US NORTHCOM Mission Management Center (MMC) server.
-The PMS complies with the Blue Force Tracking Data Format Specification as defined in the document PECOS Message Definition Specification, 200907-001 Version 1.7 (3).

-The SHOUT ns Tracking mode has configuration parameters that control the reporting capabilities and power consumption.
+When in tracking mode, the SHOUT ns automatically transmits positional reports (GPS) using parameters contained in a tracking profile (see section 5.2.2.2 Tracking Profile Settings).
+The SHOUT ns can transmit messages in NAL Research's defined report formats and can also transmit messages according to the PECOS Message Structure (PMS) compatible with the US Northern Command (NORTHCOM) Mission Management Center (MMC) server.
+The PMS complies with the Blue Force Tracking Data Format Specification as defined in the document "PECOS Message Definition Specification, 200907-001" Version 1.7 [3].
+The SHOUT ns tracking mode has configuration parameters that control the reporting capabilities and power consumption.
 The SHOUT ns can be configured to send reports at an interval ranging from continuous (as fast as the transmitter can handle) to once every 7 days.

-The SHOUT ns can operate in a low-power mode whereby the device powers down and sleeps between reports.
-When operating in low-power mode, the device consumes less than 110μ A of current during sleep.
+The SHOUT ns can operate in a low-power mode whereby the device turns off and sleeps between reports.
+When operating in low-power mode, the device consumes less than 110 μ A of current during sleep.

 Tracking may enter the low-power mode while the USB and Bluetooth user interfaces are in use.
-The command AT^PWRAO (Power Always On) should be used to keep the SHOUT ns power on in this situation.
-This setting prevents the SHOUT ns device from sleeping and greatly increases power consumption so the user must remember to disable this command when use of the USB or Bluetooth interface is complete.
+Use the command AT^PWRAO (Power Always On) to keep the SHOUT ns turned on in this situation.
+This setting prevents the SHOUT ns device from sleeping and greatly increases power consumption; disable this command when finished using the USB or Bluetooth interface.
 Refer to the document "AT Commands for Model SHOUT ns" [1] for additional details.

-The more commonly used tracking parameters are: "Time Between Reports" (^TBR), "Time to Keep Trying" (^TTKT), and "Callable" (^CAL).
-The following features can also be utilized to further tailor Tracking mode to a specific application: "GPS power" (^GAO), "communication link availability" (^LNK), "profile selection" (^TPN, ^TPT, ^TPE), motion detection, and geofencing.
+The more commonly used tracking parameters are "Time Between Reports" (^TBR), "Time to Keep Trying" (^TTKT), and "Callable" (^CAL).
+The following features can also be utilized to further tailor tracking mode to a specific application: "GPS power" (^GAO), "communication link availability" (^LNK), "profile selection" (^TPN, ^TPT, ^TPE), motion detection, and geofencing.

 "Time Between Reports" (^TBR) and "Time to Keep Trying" (^TTKT) adjust how often to send reports and how long the SHOUT ns tries to achieve a successful report transmission.
-Decreasing the "Time Between Reports" increases data points for more detailed situational awareness and increasing the "Time to Keep Trying" improves the chances of transmission success.
+Decreasing the "Time Between Reports" increases data points for more detailed situational awareness, and increasing the "Time to Keep Trying" improves the chances of transmission success.
 Both of these options also directly affect the SHOUT ns power consumption.

-For supporting message receiving scenarios, referred to as "Callable," the SHOUT ns Iridium modem can be set to ON at all times by using the ^CAL command.
+For supporting message-receiving scenarios, referred to as "Callable," the SHOUT ns Iridium modem can be set to be on at all times by using the ^CAL command.
 This configuration prevents the SHOUT ns device from sleeping and greatly increases power consumption.